alijafarkamal/ClipSense/README.md

 # ClipSense

 AI-powered insight extractor for YouTube videos.
 Paste a YouTube link, get instant summaries, timelines, Q&A, and full transcripts in a beautiful SaaS UI.
-Built for hackathons, demos, and investor pitches.

 ## Features